Blog for business? Seriously? Who the hell is going to read that shit? Plenty of people, the trick is to make your business blog worth reading.

 Adding consistent quality content will increase your organic traffic.

-That’s free website traffic that builds over time – but only if we keep blogging.
+That’s free website traffic that builds over time – but only if we keep blogging, yeah.
 And what do I mean by quality content?
 Well, that really depends on who you’re writing for and what their interests are.
 Once you figure that out you can research keywords and phrases that centre your blog posts around certain topics.

 If you want more info on blogging with SEO in mind, click here.